 The griever's desperate prayers may seem to either fall into an empty universe or appeal to an indifferent God.
 The griever cries, "Where is God?"

 I have learned from experience that although we may not be able detect God's presence, He is still with us.
-Like an crying infant to hungry to accept the bottle at its lips, the activity of early intense grief drowns out Christ's still small voice whispering to us.
+Like a crying infant too hungry to accept the bottle at its lips, the activity of early intense grief drowns out Christ's still small voice whispering to us.
 We may be too frantic for comfort to actually accept it.

 Do not forget that in his darkest and most anguished hour, our Lord felt abandoned by God.
 He cried, "Eli,Eli, lema sabachthani?" that is "My God, my God, why have you abandoned me?"